Bubblie01/Merlin-GUI/README.md

 ## Credits and Contributers:
   - SpinyOwl (LEGUI Creator)
-  - Kb1000 (Helped with OpenGL state)
+  - Kb1000 (Helped with OpenGL state and a lot of this project)